Module Catalogue

 Teaching Rationale And Relationship

 The lecture materials will explain key concepts and outline illustrative examples using PowerPoint slides.
 For each lecture 50 min videos (ReCap) or PowerPoint Audios will be made available to students.
-This will be followed up by scheduled sessions (4 in total) to facilitate collaborative research project on genetic modification.
+This will be followed up by scheduled sessions (4 in total) to facilitate collaborative research project on using genetic modification to solve a real world problem.
 Each lecturer will also engage in discussion to answer questions or set up discussion points to help students prepare for final assessments.
 Private study will augment the framework given by lectures and engender depth of understanding through extensive reading of primary literature with a high scientific impact.
 Coursework is directed towards preparing and critically synthesising information in a concise manner, encouraging teamwork, and developing practical research skills.

 Assessment Methods